Cheekbone Fracture Claim: UK solicitor sets out how to calculate the amount of average claim payouts for broken

 How much are average compensation payouts for a fractured cheekbone claim?

-The amount of average compensation payouts for your pain and suffering for a fractured cheekbone claim depends on the severity of your cheekbone injury, some examples for settlements calculated in 2017 and 2018, include:
+The amount of average compensation payouts for your pain and suffering for a fractured cheekbone claim depends on the severity of your cheekbone injury, some examples for settlements calculated in 2018, include: